 Rear-wheel drive cars are prized for their purer handling when compared to many front-wheel drive models.
-They also offer more balanced performance when it comes to power delivery, since the front tires aren't asked to both steer and accelerate at the same time.
+They also offer more balanced performance when it comes to power delivery, since the front tires aren't asked to steer and accelerate at the same time.
 With a good set of tires, they are typically just as good in the winter as a front-wheel drive car, and of course, there's no doubt that the drift scene has in some way influenced the purchase patterns of younger buyers looking for a rear-wheel drive model.
 Not all rear-wheel drive cars are sports cars, but there is a certain crowd who prefers to be pushed, rather than pulled down the road.
 Let's take a look 10 cheap rear-wheel drive cars that are waiting to be discovered on both the used and new vehicle market.

 Leading off this list of cheap rear-wheel drive cars is the Ford Crown Victoria, a model known primarily for its presence in police and taxi fleets across the country.
 In fact, the Ford Crown Victoria was discontinued in 2011 after the Blue Oval decided that fleet sales weren't enough to sustain the model's decades-long production.
 There are a boatload of these ex-Police Interceptor full-size sedans sitting out there on the used market, offering huge interior room, rugged construction, and 224 horsepower and 272 lb-ft of torque from a 4.6-liter V-8 engine.
 Inexpensive straight-line performance and a decent aftermarket - not to mention a comfortable ride - have kept secondary sales of the Crown Victoria brisk.